-Case study - AfterNow's process - envisioning, prototyping, building
+Case study - AfterNow's process

 At AfterNow, we work with you to turn your ideas and aspirations into concrete, fully operational products and experiences ready for the market.
 But before we write a single line of code, we create a blueprint through a process called envisioning.